 The year 2009 was yet another eventful year, notable for the number of premiere performances of Kapralova's orchestral music.
-The Society has been able to support two of them: the US East Coast premiere of Partita, performed by Virginia Eskin and the Chamber Orchestra of Boston, conducted by David Feltner on February 6, and the UK premiere of Partita, performed by the Helios Chamber Orchestra, conducted by Owen Leech on November 21.
-The Society also assisted the Austrian premiere of Partita, performed by Hisako Kawamura and the 1st Frauen-Kammerorchester von Osterreich, conducted by Daniel Inbal in Vienna on October 28.
-Other notable performances included the world premiere (or a first known concert performance) of Kapralova's piano miniature Ostinato Fox, performed by Virginia Eskin at the Beth El Temple Center in Belmont, MA on January 25, a performance of Partita by Karel Kosarek and the Sinfonietta Cracovia conducted by Kaspar Zehnder at the Concentus Moraviae Festival on June 11, a performance of Military Sinfonietta by the Pilsen Philharmonic conducted by Tomas Brauner on October 29, and the US East Coast premiere of Prélude de Noël, performed by the NY University Community Orchestra conducted by Roger Mahadeen, on December 9.
+The Society has been able to assist two of them: the US East Coast premiere of Partita, performed by Virginia Eskin and the Chamber Orchestra of Boston, conducted by David Feltner on February 6, and the UK premiere of Partita, performed by the Helios Chamber Orchestra, conducted by Owen Leech on November 21.
+The Society also supported the Austrian premiere of Partita, performed by Hisako Kawamura and the 1st Frauen-Kammerorchester von Osterreich, conducted by Daniel Inbal in Vienna on October 28.
+Other notable performances included the world premiere (or a first known concert performance) of Kapralova's Ostinato Fox, performed by Virginia Eskin at the Beth El Temple Center in Belmont, MA on January 25, a performance of Partita by Karel Kosarek and the Sinfonietta Cracovia conducted by Kaspar Zehnder at the Concentus Moraviae Festival on June 11, a performance of Military Sinfonietta by the Pilsen Philharmonic conducted by Tomas Brauner on October 29, and the US East Coast premiere of Prélude de Noël, performed by the NY University Community Orchestra conducted by Roger Mahadeen, on December 9.

 Among the most often performed Kapralova's works last year were April Preludes and the string quartet, closely followed by Partita for Piano and Strings and Kapralova's art songs Waving Farewell and Forever.
 Kapralova's music was programmed by five music festivals in the Czech Republic and Austria last year: the Antonin Dvorak Festival in May, the Concentus Moraviae Festival and the Martinu Festival Vienna 2009 in June, and the Moravian Autumn Festival and the 12th International Festival of Concert Melodrama in October.
-Among them the most important for the composer's music was the Concentus Moraviae Festival, last year dedicated to women composers, where Kapralova reigned over the festival program with no less than four compositions: the String Quartet, Grotesque Passacaglia, April Preludes, and Partita for Piano and Strings.
+Among them the most important for the composer's music was the Concentus Moraviae Festival, last year dedicated to women composers, where Kapralova reigned over the festival program with no less than four compositions: string quartet, Grotesque Passacaglia, April Preludes, and Partita for Piano and Strings.

 In 2009, Kapralova's music received a number of favourable reviews in music journals, magazines, newspapers, and online platforms.
 Most of them concerned the Albany Records and Centaur Records CD releases from the previous year and appeared in Fanfare Magazine (a review by Robert Maxham), Strings Magazine (Heather Scott), The Strad (Catherine Nelson), the IAWM Journal (Nadine Sine) and the Journal of Singing (Gregory Berg).
 The US East Coast premiere of Partita was reviewed by Liane Curtis for wophil.blogspot.com and by David Weininger for The Boston Globe, while the UK premiere of Partita received important previews in Classical Music Magazine and in Artjournal.com (Norman Lebrecht).
 The Czech Radio 3 broadcast of Sonata Appassionata was favourably reviewed by A Tempo Revue (Lukas Sommer) and GITU (Milus Kotisova).